 Enjoy Puglia’s traditional breakfast and caffè culture at the bar.
 Photograph ©️ the Puglia Guys.

-4. Caffè shakerato: espresso shaken with ice and sugar, served in a chilled glass.
+• Caffè shakerato – In summer, try this refreshing treat: espresso shaken over ice with sugar, often served in a martini glass.

 If you’re ordering a cappuccino, it’s important to note that in Italy, it’s generally only consumed in the morning.
 In fact, many Italians believe that drinking milk after midday is bad for digestion.
 So, if you’re looking to blend in with the locals, stick to espresso or macchiato in the afternoon.